Bakusō Kyōdai Let's & Go!!: Ogami Corps

 The first of the Ogami Corps' three battle racers to appear.
 His car, the Beak Spider, caused a massacre of Mini 4WDs around city parks, where they were secretly damaged, much to ire of their owners.
 Following the Summer Great Japan Cup, he is shown to develop rivalry with Ryo.
-In the WGP anime, he appears as the coach of the Savanna Zebra team, where the team members (led by Juliana) uses a modified version of his car dubbed Beak Zebra.
+In the WGP anime, he appears as the coach of the Savanna Soldiers team, where the team members (led by Juliana) uses a modified version of his car dubbed Beak Zebra.